md-ash-dot/rpsls-game/README.md

 - JSHint error: Functions declared within loops referencing an outer scoped variable may lead to confusing semantics. (runGame).

-  - Fix: Moved event listeners into seperate functions and moved the loop to iterate through the buttons outside.
+  - Fix: Moved event listeners into separate functions and moved the loop to iterate through the buttons outside.

-- JSHint error: unsused variables.
+- JSHint error: unused variables.

   - Fix: Removed all unused variables.

 - Unresponsive website elements.

-  - Fix: Remove all height, width and float css properties.
+  - Fix: Remove all height, width and, float css properties.

--
+- Restarting the game did not populate the game choice buttons which are removed at the end of the game.

+  - Fix: Iterate through the buttons and apply the style that was removed at the end of the game, back again in the restart game function.

 ## DEPLOYMENT

 - This site was deployed using GitHub pages.
 The steps used to deploy are:
-  - In the GitHub repository go to the setting section.
+  - In the GitHub repository go to the settings section.
-  - Select the main branch as default branch
+  - Select the main branch as the default branch.
-  - Go to the pages section and set branch to main and save.
+  - Go to the pages section and set the branch to main and save.
-  - Once done, the page provided link to the completed website.
+  - Once done, the page provided a link to the completed website.

 The live link can be found here - [ROCK PAPER SCISSORS LIZARD SPOCK](https://md-ash-dot.github.io/rpsls-game/)